-Collierville boy seriously injured in Missouri roller coaster accident
+Collierville boy’s legs, arm crushed in freak roller coaster accident in Branson

-BRANSON, Missouri — A Tara Oaks Elementary student, who is visually impaired, nearly had his legs severed in a freak accident on a roller coaster Sunday.
+MEMPHIS, Tenn. — A visually impaired Tara Oaks Elementary student nearly had his legs severed in a freak accident on a roller coaster in Branson, Missouri on Sunday.

 Aalando Perry, 11, got on the Branson Coaster with his brother.
 His grandmother said the boys tried to ride together and were told Aalando would be safe going on it alone.

-“All the kids said the roller coaster stopped, and my grandson who is vision impaired got up and preceded to get off the roller coaster, and the roller coaster restarted backed up, and he fell off and got entrapped under the rails, and he was there for about an hour and a half,” said Shelondra Ford.
+“All the kids said the roller coaster stopped, and my grandson who is vision impaired got up and preceded to get off the roller coaster, and the roller coaster restarted backed up, and he fell off and got entrapped under the rails, and he was there for about an hour and a half,” said Shelandra Ford.

 The Branson fire department was able to free Aalonda, and he was airlifted to an area hospital.